 With ample knee and foot space, these sleeping bags are comfortable and warm under a variety of weather conditions.
 Key features like an 850-fill-power goose down plus stellar lightweight and water-resistant material contribute to sound slumber even in the most off-kilter places.
 You will feel like you’re sleeping on fluffy clouds.

 A sleeping pad should provide padding between you and the ground surface you sleep on, and it should also provide insulation.
 The Therm-a-Rest ProLite Plus gives you a reason to keep trekking and adventuring throughout the year because it keeps you warm on cold nights and feeling an even temperature on warmer evenings.
 You can take this 4-season sleeping pad anywhere and it comes in small, regular, and large sizes.

-Versatility is key: utilize a folding bucket.
+Versatility is key: utilise a folding bucket.
 This item is by far one of the most useful and adaptable pieces of lightweight gear on this list.
 Get the most out of your gear and your money.
 Choose multipurpose items that can serve a host of functions like a free-standing folding bucket.
-This vibrant colored non-absorbent foldable bucket can be used to:
+This vibrant coloured non-absorbent foldable bucket can be used to:

 Perhaps one of the best features, besides having many uses, is that this lightweight item packs down to the size of your palm.
 There’s no reason not to take this along.

-You can still cook healthy favorites while on the road and in the outdoors.
+You can still cook healthy favourites while on the road and in the outdoors.
 For backcountry cooking and on-the-go cooking options, JetBoil has you covered.

-Pro tip: boil some water in your JetBoil and have a calming cup of coffee from, say, a Starbucks instant coffee packets, or sip your favorite tea by packing a few tea bags.
+Pro tip: boil some water in your JetBoil and have a calming cup of coffee from, say, a Starbucks instant coffee packets, or sip your favourite tea by packing a few tea bags.